 - Didn’t save your recovery code

-For steps to update your MFA settings, visit Changing the phone you use for multi-factor authentication.
+For steps to update your MFA settings, visit Changing your multi-factor authentication (MFA) method.

 Add secondary MFA sign in methods